Crustacean

 Catching Ghost crabs by digging

-Ghost crabs (genus Ocypode) comprise 22 different species and they are commonly also called `Sand crabs`.
-The scientific name Ocypode has got Greek origin and means swift-footed.
-Generally, Ghost crabs are semi-terrestrial crabs and dig deep burrows in intertidal zones…
+Ghost crabs (genus Ocypode) comprise 22 different species, and they are commonly also called `Sand crabs.` The scientific name Ocypode has Greek origin and means swift-footed.
+Ghost crabs are semi-terrestrial crabs that dig deep burrows in intertidal zones of sand.
+They…

 Crab snare at Koh Samui

-Simple crab snare for use on a tropical beach A crab snare comes normally in the shape of a bait cage with about six snares around.
-This set-up is used in combination with either a fishing line and rod or…
+Simple crab snare for use on a tropical beach A crab snare is usually shaped like a bait cage with about six snares around it.
+This set-up combines a fishing line and rod or just hung down the sea bottom…

 Ricefield shrimps for food

-Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in the Thai language, live in every permanent water body in Thailand in big numbers.
-They are the main food source for a variety of fish and other predators,…
+Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in Thai, live in significant numbers in every permanent water body in Thailand.
+They are the primary food source for various fish and other predators, one of them being…